yewnyx/SubLink/Docs/DataTypes/OBS/Types.md

 ## MediaInputActionTriggered

 - `string`              InputName   - Name of the input
 - `string`              InputUuid   - UUID of the input
-- `string` MediaAction - Action performed on the input.
-See `ObsMediaInputAction` enum
+- `ObsMediaInputAction` MediaAction - Action performed on the input

 ## StreamStateChanged